Cost-Effective Chiller Cleaning

-As alternatives to chemical cleaning several mechanical approaches are available.
+An alternativemethod is a mechanical approach.
 Some manual chiller tube cleaning methods involve pushing a brush through each tube, then flushing afterwards.
 However, residue left after the brush is pushed through may dry on the surface before flushing, and the subsequent water flush will not remove it.

 Another mechanical cleaning system rotates a cleaning brush or buffing tool attached to a motorized flexible shaft through the chiller tube, while water-flushing the tube at the same time.
 The advantages of this system are that the tubes are given a thorough scouring and the simultaneous water flush allows the tubes to be completely cleaned before they dry.

 A brushing/flushing system must produce a torque output which is compatible with the limitations of the flexible shaft used.
 For example research has shown that 1/2 HP at 862.5 rpm produces an output torque that is suitable for the motorized cleaning shafts used to clean tubes of up to 1" interior diameter, and 1 HP is suitable for tubes larger than 1".

 Still a third mechanical cleaning approach incorporates the shooting of a scrubber device through the chiller tube using a blast of air and water.
 The chief advantage of a system of this type is speed.
 It provides for very rapid tube cleaning with satisfactory results, where scouring is not needed.

 A scheduled chiller tube cleaner maintenance program will lower operating costs, extend equipment life and provide maximum occupant comfort.
 Matching your cleaning method to your chiller tube cleaning requirements will provide you with the highest levels of operating efficiency and cost-effectiveness.